Eparchy of Mukachevo and Prešov: Establishment of the eparchy

 Only after the creation of Czechoslovakia in 1918, legal restraints to Eastern Orthodoxy were removed.
 In the new state, Eastern Orthodox communities were mainly located in the eastern parts of the country, including Carpathian Rusynia that was incorporated into Czechoslovakia in 1919.
 In that region, the city of Mukachevo was located with its traditions going back to the old Eastern Orthodox Eparchy of Mukachevo, that existed until the Union of Užgorod.
 In the spirit of Eastern Orthodox revival, many people in the region left the jurisdiction of Greek Catholic Church.
-Since there were no Eastern Orthodox bishops in Czechoslovakia, local leaders looked to the Serbian Orthodox Church because Serbs were historically and ethnically close to Czechs, Slovaks and Rusyns.
+Since there were no Eastern Orthodox bishops in Czechoslovakia, local leaders looked to the Serbian Orthodox Church because Serbs were historically and ethnically close to Czechs, Slovaks, and Rusyns.
 That view was also supported by state authorities of Czechoslovakia (1920).
 In order to regulate the ecclesiastical order, Bishop Dositej Vasić of Niš (Serbia) arrived in Czechoslovakia and met with leaders of Eastern Orthodox community, receiving them into full communion (1921).

 Among those wanting to restore ties with Eastern Orthodoxy was a Catholic priest Matěj Pavlík, who had been interested in Eastern Orthodoxy.
 The Serbian Orthodox Church thus consented to receive him in full communion and he became Archimandrite with the name Gorazd, in honor of Saint Gorazd of Moravia disciple and successor of Saint Methodius, Archbishop of Moravia.
-On 25 September 1921, Archimandrite Gorazd was consecrated Bishop of Moravia and Silesia at the Cathedral of the Holy Archangel Michael in Belgrade, Yugoslavia, by Serbian Patriarch Dimitrije.
+On 25 September 1921, Archimandrite Gorazd was consecrated Bishop of Moravia and Silesia at the Cathedral of Saint Archangel Michael in Belgrade, Yugoslavia, by Serbian Patriarch Dimitrije.
 Bishop Gorazd received jurisdiction over Czech Lands.

 Since jurisdiction of Bishop Gorazd was confined to Czech lands, Eastern Orthodox Christians in Slovakia and Carpathian Rusynia were placed under administration of visiting bishops of Serbian Orthodox Church who were gradually preparing the creation of a new eparchy.